Overview of Meaningful Use and Immunization Reporting

 If you are interested in establishing an HL7 interface from your EHR to the CIR, you will need to contact your EHR vendor and put in a request with them.
 The vendor will need to work with the CIR to implement a connection with the CIR’s HL7 Web Service.
 You can also contact the CIR (email@example.com), indicating that you have put in a request with your vendor.
 Please include your CIR facility code and vendor contact information.
 The CIR will follow up with the vendor and provide them with all the necessary information for development of the interface.

-- Register your intent to submit immunization data for Meaningful Use on the Health Commerce System (HCS) website by following the directions on the Meaningful Use Public Health Reporting website
+- Register your intent to submit immunization data for Meaningful Use on the Health Commerce System (HCS) website by following the directions on the Meaningful Use Public Health Reporting website, which includes step-by-step directions for EPs (PDF) and directions for EHs (PDF).

 - Contact your EHR vendor to request an HL7 2.5.1 interface with the CIR